The snowboard scene is experiencing a major shakeup right now.

 In her second contest back, Kim became the first woman to land a 1260 in a halfpipe run.
 She even landed a 1440 during a prior training camp, according to her coach, and could look to add it to her run at some point.

-While Kim has reestablished herself as the gold-medal favorite, she’s not the only one making history.
+She’s not the only one who’s been making history, though.
 Last season, her U.S. teammate, Maddie Mastro, joined her in becoming the first women to land double cork 1080s in a contest.

 Who’s in and who’s out?

 During her retirement, Schaffrick briefly worked in plumbing before settling in as a snowboard coach — first for kids, then for the U.S. team.
 As she gradually reignited her passion for the sport, she decided to give the competition scene another try.
+At her first World Cup contest in nearly 10 years, she finished on the podium.

 Who are some of the new stars?